Preconvention workshops

 9 a.m. to 5 p.m.
 Limit 40.

-During this intensive, hands-on, one-day design seminar led by Sarah Nichols, MJE, adviser at Whitney High School, Rocklin, California, students will learn and practice concepts for print publications.
+During this intensive, hands-on design seminar, students will learn and practice concepts for print publications.

 Suitable for yearbook, newspaper and newsmagazine staff members and their advisers, the workshop will cover typography, space, color, photo packaging and application of current design trends.
 Beginners will learn how to apply principles of design and create pages, spreads or packages while advanced students will have the opportunity to redesign work in progress or experiment with more complex concepts.